cmendez20/notes/topics/javascript.md

 Closures are the ability for an inner function to access variables from a higher level scope even after the functions have been called or closed over.

+- closure gives our functions persistent memories and entirely new toolkit for writing professional code
+- **Helper functions:** Everyday professional helper functions like 'once' and 'memoize'
+- **Iterators and generators:** which use lexical scoping and closure to achieve the most contemporary patterns for handling data in JavaScript
+- **Module pattern:** Preserve state for the life of an application without polluting the global namespace
+- **Asynchronous JavaScript:** Callbacks and Promises rely on closure to persist state in an asynchronous environment

 ## Event Listeners

 > Go get something, listen for something, then go do something.